jcordtz/load_script/README.md

 Unzip the files provided to a directory of your preference - this document uses the name for a directory located in the root of c-drive called **purview**.

-Start the ubuntu distribution using the Windows Teminal.
+Start the ubuntu distribution using the Windows Terminal.

 Change directory to /mnt/c/purview.